bootdotdev/curriculum/README.md

 9. etc.

 Of lesser priority, but still a goal, is to make the intro to CS section (Python currently) available in other languages.
 We're prioritizing the 2nd half because that's the section with the more technology-specific skills.
 It makes more sense to want to tailor that section of the learning path to a career working with a specific language/framework.

+## Will you teach anything besides backend?

+Yes.
+For now, we're still focused on having the absolute best curriculum and platform for budding backend developers.
+And we're prioritizing making it available in more languages, but we plan to then branch out to other career goals.
+Likely next candidates include:

+1. Data Engineering
+2. DevOps / Infrastructure
+3. Embedded
+4. Game Dev
+5. Cyber Security
+6. Front End (lol jk)

 ## Philosophy